se-edu/se-book/uml/classDiagrams/associationsAsAttributes/what/text.md

 <tip-box>

-:package: The diagram below depicts a multi-player _Square Game_ being played on a board comprising of 100 squares.
+{{ icon_example }} The diagram below depicts a multi-player _Square Game_ being played on a board comprising of 100 squares.
 Each of the squares may be occupied with any number of pieces, each belonging to a certain player.

 A `Piece` may or may not be on a `Square`.
 Note how that association can be replaced by an `isOn` attribute of the `Piece` class.
 The `isOn` attribute can either be `null` or hold a reference to a `Square` object, matching the `0..1` multiplicity of the association it replaces.
 The default value is `null`.